Donald Trump hosts tech leaders at White House, touts AI and billions in investments; Elon Musk missing - BusinessToday

 Noticeably absent was Elon Musk, once a close Trump ally, who split publicly with the president earlier this year.
 Instead, OpenAI CEO Sam Altman took a prominent seat, reflecting shifting allegiances in the AI sector.

-The guest list also included Bill Gates, Sergey Brin, Safra Catz, Sanjay Mehrotra, David Limp, Alexandr Wang, Vivek Ranadive, Shyam Sankar, Greg Brockman, and Jared Isaacman.
+The guest list also included Microsoft founder Bill Gates, Google founder Sergey Brin, Oracle CEO Safra Catz, Blue Origin CEO David Limp, Scale AI founder and CEO Alexandr Wang, OpenAI President Greg Brockman, and Shift4 Payments CEO Jared Isaacman.

 Melania Trump Leads AI Task Force